AckerlyXu/heima/articles/virtual-machines/linux/add-disk.md

   --new --size-gb 50
 ```

-## <a name="connect-to-the-linux-vm-to-mount-the-new-disk"></a> Connect to the Linux VM to mount the new disk
+## Connect to the Linux VM to mount the new disk
 > [!NOTE]
 > This topic connects to a VM using usernames and passwords.
-To use public and private key pairs to communicate with your VM, see [How to Use SSH with Linux on Azure](virtual-machines-linux-mac-create-ssh-keys.md?toc=%2fazure%2fvirtual-machines%2flinux%2ftoc.json).
+To use public and private key pairs to communicate with your VM, see [How to Use SSH with Linux on Azure](mac-create-ssh-keys.md?toc=%2fazure%2fvirtual-machines%2flinux%2ftoc.json).
 >
 >